PHOENIXCONTACT/MORYX-MaintenanceWeb/docs/articles/architecture/ProjectStructure.md

 ---
 # Project structure

-This article explains the general structure of the `Marvin.Runtime.Maintenance.Web.UI` project.
+This article explains the general structure of the `Moryx.Runtime.Maintenance.Web.UI` project.
 You'll see that the structure is very common compared to other open source web projects.

 ## Root